 How A/C Installation Works

 Like installing any other appliance in your home, there’s a process to air conditioning installation.
 It begins with our NATE-certified technicians putting on shoe covers and using sheets and other coverings to protect flooring around work areas.
 Next, we disconnect the old air handler inside and outside condenser from the electrical supply before removal.
-Once the old equipment is gone, it’s time to start installing your new air conditioner.
+Once the old equipment is gone, it’s time to start installing the new air conditioner.